deploymenttheory/terraform-provider-jamfpro/docs/go-styleguide.md

 - `data_custom_diff.go` - Custom diff functions (if needed)

 The `internal/resources/common/` directory contains shared code and utilities used across multiple resources.

+### Data Source Location

+Data sources are currently located within the resource directories rather than in a separate `data-sources/` directory.
+This is a historical decision, and while we recognize that data sources could logically live in their own directory structure, we don't see the value in updating this organization at this time.
+For now, data sources should continue to live in the resource folder.

 ## Testing Guidelines